 Signs Of A Toxic Mother And Son Relationship

 The signs of a dysfunctional mother-and-son relationship appear early on from the son’s childhood.
 Such a relationship affects the brain development and cognitive abilities of the child, resulting in difficulty in bonding and learning, unhealthy coping mechanisms, and attachment issues.
 Here, we have listed the signs of an unhealthy mother and son relationship:

 - Manipulation: Manipulative behavior to get things done her way or fulfill her wishes is a classic example of an unhealthy mother-son relationship.
 Crying, making the son feel bad, and gaining sympathy are a few ways some mothers tend to manipulate.

 - Abuse: Verbally and physically abusive behavior is commonly exhibited by insecure mothers.
 From giving the cold shoulder, calling names, comparing with others, using words to intentionally hurt, to punishing for the smallest of errors are signs of an unhealthy, toxic relationship.

 - Threats: Another sign that a mother-son relationship is toxic is the mother constantly threatening to leave home.
 This results in abandonment issues later in life.

-- Narcissistic Behavior: Narcissists are tough to impress.
+- Narcissistic Behavior: A Narcissistic parent is tough to impress.
 They have impossibly high standards.
 They do not see their son(s) as an individual, but rather as an extension of themselves.
 As a result, the relationship takes an unhealthy turn when the expectations are not met by the son.
 This, in turn, affects the son’s future relationships with his friends, colleagues, and family members.

 - Interference: Interfering with who to marry and further interference later in the marriage is another sign of a toxic mother-son relationship.
 It causes marital problems and sometimes burns the bridges between the son and his wife.